|

 wrapping (if any) is kept to a tolerable minimum.
 The preferred size may be

-recomputed whenever the Item's
+recomputed whenever the Item's contents changes.
+The

 application can lock the preferred width or preferred height (or